lynnpepin/lynndotpy_xyz/content/posts/linear_sorting.md

 If you're sorting floats, but you know most of your values are NaN or 0.0, you can use counting-sort for NaN and 0.0, and use a traditional sort on the rest.

 What if your sort doesn't need to be super accurate?
 Say, for a very niche case, you want to sort a histogram on the logarithm of some list of values.
-Then, you can sort your float64s on the 11-bit exponent, which means k = 2^11 = 2048, which means you can use counting-sort!
+Then, you can sort your float64s on the 11-bit exponent, which means `k = 2^11 = 2048`, which means you can use counting-sort!

 # okay so what's the take-away here